COVID-19

 All of our mentors are legal professionals who volunteer their time to help Penn State Law students develop into future members of the legal profession.

-Mentees are matriculated law students who identify as students from diverse backgrounds: students identifying as a member of a racial or ethnic group underrepresented in the practice of law; members of a religious minority; students with mental or physical disabilities; students identifying as LGBTQ+.
+Mentees are matriculated J.D. law students who identify as students from diverse backgrounds: students identifying as a member of a racial or ethnic group underrepresented in the practice of law; members of a religious minority; students with mental or physical disabilities; students identifying as LGBTQ+.

-Students who participate in this program come from a variety of geographic locations, undergraduate universities and professional backgrounds.
+Students who participate in this program come from a variety of geographic locations, undergraduate universities, and professional backgrounds.

 After expressing interest in the Minority Mentor program, students are matched with their mentors during their first year of law school and may remain in the program until their graduation.